 - General Business License.
 Have your business registered with your local government first.

 - Short-term Rental License.
 You’ll likely need this for short-term renting.
-This ensures that your rental property meets the health and safety requirements, it is compliant with zoning restrictions, and that neighboring properties have received a notification.
+This ensures that your rental property meets the health and safety requirements, it is compliant with zoning restrictions, and that neighbouring properties have received a notification.

 - Maximize learning opportunities.
 Learn, learn, and learn some more.
 It’s a life-long process and if going back to school is not an option, then you can always take advantage of online classes to boost your skills and increase your knowledge.